PythonSanSebastian/docstamp/README.rst

    :target: ''
    :alt: Latest Travis CI build status

-Initially it was a conference badge creator based on SVG templates (https://github.com/alexsavio/pydger), but we thought it could be more generic and have any use.
+Initially it was a conference badge creator based on SVG templates (https://github.com/alexsavio/pydger), but we thought it could be more generic and have many other applications.

 Usage